CSB5/OPERA-MS/README.md

 ```

 [comment]:# Docker
-A simple Dockerfile is provided in the root of the repository.
+[comment]:A simple Dockerfile is provided in the root of the repository.
 To build the image:
 ```
-docker build -t operams .
+[comment]:docker build -t operams .
 ```
-The generic command to run a OPERA-MS docker container after building:
+[comment]:The generic command to run a OPERA-MS docker container after building:
 ```
-docker run \
+[comment]:docker run \
     -v /host/path/to/indata/:/indata/ \
     -v /host/path/to/outdata/:/outdata/ \
     operams config.file
 ```
-To process data with the dockerized OPERA-MS, directories for in- and outdata should be mounted into the container.
+[comment]:To process data with the dockerized OPERA-MS, directories for in- and outdata should be mounted into the container.
 An example is shown below for running the test dataset.
 In the below example the repo was cloned to /home/myuser/git/OPERA-MS/).
 The repo is needed only for the `sample_files` directory and the `sample_config.config` file.
 If Docker is running in a VM, as is the case for Windows or OSX, but also when deployed on a cloud platform such as AWS or Azure, a minimum of 2 available cores is required.

 ```
-docker run \
+[comment]:docker run \
     -v /home/myuser/git/OPERA-MS/test_files:/test_files \
     -v /home/myuser/git/OPERA-MS/RESULTS:/RESULTS \
      operams test_files/test.config
 ```

-# Contact information
+[comment]:# Contact information
-For additional information, help and bug reports please send an email to:
+[comment]:For additional information, help and bug reports please send an email to:

 - Denis Bertrand <bertrandd@gis.a-star.edu.sg>
 - Chengxuan Tong <Tong_Chengxuan@gis.a-star.edu.sg>